Casualgenius/wp-subdomains-old/readme.txt

 = Tie a Page to a Category =
 To tie a static page to a subdomained category, so that it displays this URL category.yourdomain.com/static-page, create a custom field variable `wps_tie_to_category` and set it to the category ID.
+If you want this page to still appear on your blog index then set `wps_on_main_index` to true.

 = Show Page on all Categories =
 To make a page show on all pages even if a category is set to only show tied pages, create a custom field varaible called `wps_showall` and set it to true.